abibaj98/Master-Thesis/README.md

 `data_generation_process.py`: contains the functions needed for the DGP. \
 `default_values.py`: some default values, e.g., arguments for the base-learners. \
 `preprocess_ihdp.py`: helper function to pre-process the IHDP dataset.
 Already done.  \
-`requirements.txt`: required packages with the corresponding versions for reproduction of the results.
+`requirements.txt`: required packages with the corresponding versions for reproduction of the results. \
+`plot_helper.py`: helper function for the plots. \
 `Plots.ipynb`: to plot the results in jupyter notebook.

 ### Folders